 Software as a Service (SaaS) is a salesperson’s best friend.
-These days there are hundreds of softwares that allow for sales tracking, automation, and relationship management.
+These days there are hundreds of software that allow for sales tracking, automation, and relationship management.

 When hiring salespeople, sales managers should ensure that candidates have a basic understanding of Customer Relationship Management (CRM) software.
-In addition, they should have the ability to review and interpret data within Google Analytics and email services providers (ESPs) like MailChimp or Constant Contact.
+In addition, they should have the ability to review and interpret data within Google Analytics and email service providers (ESPs) like Mailchimp or Constant Contact.

 Willingness to Help

-While salespeople are often characterized as dishonest or conniving, this stereotype is outdated.
+While salespeople are often characterized as dishonest or conniving in movies and comics, this stereotype is outdated.
 These days, the most successful salespeople are simply willing to help their prospects find the right solution for them–even if it doesn’t always lead to a sale.